Practicum/Intern Students

 Let’s Talk provides students with informal, one-on-one confidential 25-minute sessions.
 These one-time, 25-minute sessions are not meant to be a substitute for psychotherapy, but rather a meeting with a counselor that is goal oriented.

 Students will have the opportunity of working with students who are dealing with personal issues deemed as tense, traumatic, or a situation that is a crisis.
-Internship students will be able to provide a confidential 25-minute sessions to aid students with specific personal concerns (e.g., relationship conflicts, advice regarding disagreement with a roommate, stress management skills, academic struggles).
+Internship students will be able to provide confidential 25-minute sessions to aid students with specific personal concerns (e.g., relationship conflicts, advice regarding disagreement with a roommate, stress management skills, academic struggles).

 Supervision